Shivankit-Gaind/Parallel-Document-Frequency-Index/README.md

 # Parallel-Document-Frequency-Index

+The repository contains solution to one of the assignments of the course Parallel Computing in BITS Pilani.

 The problem statement is given as below:

 Use divide-and-conquer to design a parallel (shared memory) algorithm for the following problem: